ColoradoChristianUniversity/CIS-230-SP25/Ethics/Gabe/Week 12.md

 > "Instead, speaking the truth in love, we will grow to become in every respect the mature body of him who is the head, that is, Christ."

 #### 5. First Principle
+Voicing your discomfort keeps your actions aligned with your belief.
+Seeking a solution that respects both sides.
+Balancing your truth and respect.
 ***

 ## Excursus